Estimating Condition Number with Graph Neural Networks: Methodology

-Direct application of deep learning to matrix inputs faces two fundamental challenges: (i) variable matrix dimensions preclude fixed-size network architectures, and (ii) the computational cost of processing $\mathcal{O}(n^2)$ or $\mathcal{O}(\text{nnz}(\mathbf{A}))$ entries exceeds the cost of traditional methods.
+In this section, we discuss the details of obtaining our feature modeling for GNNs.
+The direct application of deep learning to matrix inputs faces two fundamental challenges: (i) variable matrix dimensions exclude fixed-size network architectures, and (ii) the computational cost of processing $\mathcal{O}(n^2)$ or $\mathcal{O}(\text{nnz}(\mathbf{A}))$ entries exceeds the cost of traditional methods.
 We circumvent these obstacles through a carefully designed feature extraction operator $\Phi: \mathbb{R}^{n \times n} \to \mathbb{R}^d$ that maps matrices to fixed-dimensional feature vectors while preserving essential conditioning information.